Danielmzitho/University-Webside/README.md

 # University-Webside
-This webside enables learners and student to get in contact with south african universities on one side.
+This webside enables learners and students to get in contact with South African universities.
 Also to assist in registering there prefered universities.